 Dry drowning is a condition in which the lungs of an individual could not extract oxygen from the air due to various reasons including intake of water, paralysis of the muscles, breathing in gas other than oxygen for an extended period or even a puncture wound on the torso.
-In cases of dry drowning where the individual was exposed to water, little water is present in the lungs during an autopsy.
+In cases of dry drowning where exposure to water occurs, little water is present in the lungs during an autopsy.

-It is important to be familiar with the basic safety measures when engaged in water activities in order to prevent dry drowning.
+It is important to be familiar with the basic safety measures during water activities to prevent dry drowning.
 If you want to learn basic safety and first aid while engaged in water activities, click here.

 How it happens

 Always bear in mind that dry drowning can occur due to the spasm of the larynx which is caused by an involuntary contraction of the laryngeal cords.
-These cords contract once they detect the entry of water or other types of liquid, which results to the temporary blockage of oxygen from entering the lungs.
+These cords contract once they detect water which results to brief blockage of oxygen to the lungs.
 Understandably, even a near drowning incident can lead to dry drowning and death since the laryngeal cords contract when even a minimal amount of water threatens to enter the lungs.

 Once the larynx closes itself, the entrance of oxygen into the lungs is impeded.
 Nevertheless, the heart continues to pump blood into the lungs and some of the blood enters the airspace.
 As a result, the individual can drown in his/her own fluids or dies from hypoxia.